Gauravchandola2022/Youtube_Comments_Sentiment_Analyzer/README.md

 - Access to the internet.
 - A modern web browser (e.g., Google Chrome, Mozilla Firefox, Safari).
 Optional (for developers):
--Basic knowledge of React, TypeScript, and sentiment analysis libraries.
+- Basic knowledge of React, TypeScript, and sentiment analysis libraries.

 ---